 - This recipe is really good with BBQ corn chips too.

-All my children, but my youngest love this recipe (she pretty much doesn’t like anything mixed and really doesn’t like cheddar cheese, so I’m not sure she counts).
-I like to serve it when we have big family parties because most kids love it, adults like it and it filling and you can choose your toppings, which is always good when you’re trying to feed a big group of people.
+All my children but my youngest love this recipe (she pretty much doesn’t like anything mixed and really doesn’t like cheddar cheese, so I’m not sure she counts).
+I like to serve it when we have big family parties because most kids love it, adults like it and it is filling and you can choose your toppings, which is always good when you’re trying to feed a big group of people.

 You may also like these recipes: